dougeby/IntuneDocs/intune/windows-bulk-enroll.md

 - Scripts run by the provisioning package are run in system context, and are able to make arbitrary changes to the device file system and configurations.
 A malicious or bad script could put the device in a state that can only be recovered by reimaging or factory resetting the device.

 ### Problems with bulk enrollment and Company Portal
-If a user tries to enroll a previously bulk-enrolled device using the Company Portal, they will receive the following message: **Either this device isn't enrolled, or the Company Portal app can't identify it.** The device is enrolled, but the enrollment is not recognized by the Company Portal app or website.
+If a user tries to enroll a previously bulk-enrolled device using the Company Portal, they will receive a warning that their device needs further actions, either setup or enrollment.
+The device is enrolled, but the enrollment is not recognized by the Company Portal app or website.

 ### Conditional access
 Conditional access is not available for Windows devices enrolled using bulk enrollment.